 Virtual siloing involves using the internal link structure of a site (i.e., how pages link to other pages) to:

 - Strengthen the primary landing pages of each silo.

-While physical siloing requires theme-related pages to be located within the same directory of a site, a virtual silo is formed by links between theme-related pages.
+While physical siloing requires theme-related pages to be located within the same directory of a site, a virtual silo is

 Connecting related pages virtually through text links can be effective even in the absence of physical silos.
 That’s because search engine spiders crawl a site’s contents by following its links.
 Virtual siloing is powerful.

 By linking between pages that are tightly related in topic and theme, you are consolidating that theme’s relevance to a section of your site.
 A site hierarchy, with top-level landing pages and support pages for each SEO silo, emerges based on linking patterns alone.